nisanray/PythonExeReleases/Readme.md

 - **PyQt6**: Modern GUI framework for desktop applications
 - **pyinstaller**: Tool for converting Python applications to executables
+- **psutil**: Cross-platform library for retrieving information on running processes and system utilization (used by Internet Speed Meter)

 ## Getting Started